John Monash: Early life

-In 1874, the family moved to the small town of Jerilderie in the Riverina region of New South Wales, where his father ran a store.
-Monash later claimed to have met the bushranger Ned Kelly during his raid there in 1879.
-Monash attended the state school and his intelligence was recognised.
+In 1874, the family moved to the small town of Jerilderie, in the Riverina region of New South Wales, where his father ran a store.
+Monash later claimed to have met the bushranger Ned Kelly during the Kelly gang's raid there in 1879.
+Monash attended the state school where his intelligence was recognised.
 The family was advised to move back to Melbourne to let John reach his full potential, which they did in 1877.
-Although his parents had largely abandoned religious practice, Monash celebrated his Bar Mitzvah at the East Melbourne Hebrew Congregation and sang in its choir.
+Although his parents had largely abandoned religious practice, Monash celebrated his bar mitzvah at the East Melbourne Hebrew Congregation and sang in its choir.
 He was educated under Alexander Morrison at Scotch College, Melbourne, where he passed the matriculation examination when only 14 years of age.
 At age 16, he was dux of the school.
 He graduated from the University of Melbourne: a Master of Engineering in 1893; a Bachelor of Arts and Bachelor of Laws in 1895, and a Doctor of Engineering in 1921.

 On 8 April 1891, Monash married Hannah Victoria Moss (1871–1920), and their only child, Bertha, was born in 1893.
 Monash had previously engaged in an affair with Annie Gabriel, the wife of one of his colleagues, which ended as an active matter after his conscious choice of 'Vic' for marriage (though communication continued many years afterwards).
 He worked as a civil engineer, and played a major role in introducing reinforced concrete to Australian engineering practice.
 He initially worked for private contractors on bridge and railway construction, and as their advocate in contract arbitrations.
 Following a period with the Melbourne Harbor Trust, in 1894 he entered into partnership with J. T. N. Anderson as consultants and contractors.
 When the partnership was dissolved in 1905 he joined with the builder David Mitchell and industrial chemist John Gibson to form the Reinforced Concrete & Monier Pipe Construction Co, and in 1906 with them and businessmen from South Australia, to form the S. A. Reinforced Concrete Co.
 He took a leading part in his profession and became president of the Victorian Institute of Engineers and a member of the Institution of Civil Engineers, London.